Mental Health Facilities Bowling Green, OH

 A Renewed Mind River East Access Center - 19.3 miles from Bowling Green, OH

 A Renewed Mind River East Access Center is a mental health clinic in Toledo, OH, located at 117 Main Street, 43605 zip code area.
 A Renewed Mind River East Access Center provides outpatient treatment.
-A Renewed Mind River East Access Center offers individual psychotherapy, group therapy and couples/family therapy to adults, seniors 65 or older and children / adolescents.
+A Renewed Mind River East Access Center offers integrated dual diagnosis disorder treatment, group therapy and trauma therapy to adults, young adults and children / adolescents.
 A Renewed Mind River East Access Center also supports people requiring dual diagnosis treatment.
-Additional services offered at A Renewed Mind River East Access Center include case management, education services and family psychoeducation.
+Additional services offered at A Renewed Mind River East Access Center include diet and exercise counseling, education services and suicide prevention services.

 Learn More